 1Password is one of the best password managers for iPhone and Mac users because of how seamlessly it integrates with your Apple devices.
 The company claims 1Password was “built for iOS,” and it allows you to log in using Face ID, Touch ID, and more.

 You can also use Spotlight to search for passwords, so you can quickly find any password without leaving your home screen.
 This password manager will also record your username and password when you log into a site or an app.
-Then you can save your passwords and use the AutoFill tool to enter your information with a single click, tap, or look.
+Then you can save your passwords and use the AutoFill tool to enter your information with a single click, tap, or glance at your screen.

-If you manage a team, Dashlane is one of the best password managers you can use for your business.
-Dashlane is the only password manager that lets you monitor the password health of individual employees and get actionable insights on how to improve your company’s security.
+If you manage a team, Dashlane is one of the best password managers you can use for your business because it is the only one that lets you monitor the password health of individual employees and get actionable insights on how to improve your company’s security.

 Dashlane will also send you notifications when your data was leaked in recent hacks or breaches.
 When you sign up for a Dashlane Business plan, you will also get a secure VPN (virtual private network) to browse the web securely, and all your employees will get a free subscription to the Dashlane Family plan, which supports up to five users.